pradipdatascientist/academic_modules_similarity_analysis_task/README.md

 ## Approach and Design Choices

-For a detailed explanation of the project's approach, design choices, trade-offs, and validation metrics, please refer to the `explanation.md` document.
+For a detailed explanation of the project's approach, design choices, trade-offs, and validation metrics, please refer to the `Explanation - Academic Module Similarity Analysis_ Approach and Design Choices.md` document.